Efficiency of ANS Entropy Encoders: Range ANS with Fixed Accuracy

 The code in lines~\ref{lst:div-beg}--\ref{lst:div-end} accumulates the quotient $\lfloor x / f_a\rfloor$ in the variable $q$ and the remainder $x \bmod f_a$ in the variable $x$.
 It is done by subtracting the numbers $f_a \shl i$, for $i = 3,2,1,0$, from $x$, thus, reconstructing $q$ bit by bit; note, however, that the bits in $q$ are inverted and, hence, in the end we have to perform xor with $15$ ($1111_2$ in binary).

+As is usual for such encoders, the function $\mathsf{outBits}(w,s)$ outputs $s$ lower bits of $w$ into a separate ``buffer'' machine word; this machine word is ``dumped'' into an external array in chunks of size 8 bits when too many bits are stored in it; see the details in \url{https://github.com/dkosolobov/rans_with_fixed_accuracy}.

+As for the decoding process, it does not differ significantly from the decoding in the standard rANS and is quite straightforward; see the details in \url{https://github.com/dkosolobov/rans_with_fixed_accuracy}.
+However, the decoding has more instructions and, hence, is slightly slower.

 The standard rANS has a couple of advantages over tANS in some use cases~\cite{Giesen}: it does not require a table of size $2^r$ like tANS and, hence, is more convenient for the (pseudo) adaptive mode when the table of frequencies is sometimes rebuilt during the execution of the encoder; due to this less heavy use of memory, the rANS might be better for interleaving several streams of data and utilizes more efficiently the instruction-level parallelism for this task.
 For these reasons, the rANS was used in some high performance compressors~\cite{Giesen}.
-The described rANS with fixed accuracy shares the same good features of the standard rANS plus the described above benefits of the controlled division.
-In addition, we believe that the rANS with fixed accuracy can potentially have more efficient hardware implementations using a parallelization for the computation of the division, which is possible since the resulting quotient is in a small range $[2^k..2^{k+1})$.
+We note that in the (pseudo)adaptive setting one cannot precompute constants for fast division and, hence, the standard rANS with explicit division is usually used in this scenario.
+The described rANS with fixed accuracy shares the same good features of the standard rANS plus the described above benefits of the controlled division (at the expense of slower decoding, however).